 The adoption of Rule 10397 is consistent with Article XIV, § 4, of the California Constitution, which provides that it is “expressly declared to be the social public policy of this State” that the administration of the workers’ compensation system “shall accomplish substantial justice in all cases expeditiously, inexpensively, and without incumbrance [sic] of any character.”

 The adoption of Rule 10397 should also minimize potential due process problems, not only relating to documents filed in the wrong place (see, e.g., County of Orange v.
 Workers’ Comp.
 Appeals Bd.
 (Lean) (2008) 73 Cal.Comp.Cases 1 [unpublished opinion not citable in judicial proceedings] and Scott Pontiac GMC v.
 Workers’ Comp.
 Appeals Bd.
 (Olsen) (2007) 72 Cal.Comp.Cases 346 [unpublished opinion not citable in judicial proceedings]), but also relating to filing defects that may not be not the fault of the filer.
 (See Shipley v.
 Workers’ Comp.
 Appeals Bd.
-(1992) 7 Cal.App.4th 1104 [57 Cal.Comp.Cases 493] (Labor Code section).)
+(1992) 7 Cal.App.4th 1104 [57 Cal.Comp.Cases 493] (where a petition for reconsideration was timely filed, but, through no fault of the petitioner, it was not acted upon by the Appeals Board within the time limits of Labor Code section 5909, due process required the Board to consider the petition on the merits).)